s523286/Wine-Reviews-By-Country/README.md

 - The other 4 folders will be titled "avg_price_of_country," "min_price," "max_price," and "sum_of_points."
 - In each of the 4 folders, you will have a mapper.py, reducer.py, and another copy of your data.

+## Commands to Execute the Mapper and Reducer on Your PC

+'''
+python mapper.py
+python sort.py
+python reducer.py
+'''

 ## Big Data Solutions

 ### Question 1